RealDoigt/draymath-tests/README.md

 # draymath-tests
 Note: only the testing code is unlicense.
 The raylib and draylib stuff have their own licenses.
+Please don't use this code; it's garbage throwaway code.
 # Test results
 Pass* = results are close enough and probably due to float shenanigans
 |Function|Fail/Pass Status|